babanomania/the-mesh-terious-warehouse/README.md

 * Each warehouse, logistics, and ML team manages their own data pipelines end-to-end.
 * Domains are structured as independent units within the repository via per-subject Airflow DAG packages under `dags/*_dags/` and per-domain generators under `ingestion/producers/<domain>/`.
-* Teams own ingestion, transformation (dbt), metadata, and KPIs.
+* Teams own ingestion, transformation (Airflow + DuckDB), metadata, and KPIs.

 ### 2. Data as a Product

 * Each data product is versioned, documented, and has an explicit owner in OpenMetadata.
-* dbt models are documented with freshness policies, business definitions, and expectations.
+* Tables and columns are documented with freshness policies, business definitions, and expectations in OpenMetadata.

 ### 3. Self-Serve Infrastructure